Estate planning and considerations

 Beneficiary designation

-Are the beneficiaries named on your accounts still the correct beneficiaries?
+Are the beneficiaries named on your accounts still correct?
 Are these beneficiary designations consistent with your overall estate plan?

 Health care directive/Living Will

-Do you have specific wishes for the administering of life-prolonging procedures?
+Do you have specific wishes for any life-prolonging procedures?
 This document can convey your wishes when you are no longer able to communicate them.

 Durable Power of Attorney (financial and health care)